aycaaltay/Trajectory-And-Room-Risk-Scoring/README.md

 Room scoring can be done with traditional statistical methods or with Convolutional Neural Networks.
 The data generation for either method is created in this file, and each related file will be presented separately.

 The initial task is to determine the output structure.
 The output can be binary or multiclass depending on the structure below.
-- If it's binary, the the room that the human player is in gets a value of 1, and the other rooms each get a value of 0.
+- If it's binary, the the room that the human player is in gets a value of 1, and the other rooms each get a value of 0.  **generateBinaryData.py** generates these outputs.
-- If it's multi-class, the room that the human player is in gets a value of 0, and the other rooms get the adjacency value (number of hops) from that room as shown in the picture.
+- If it's multi-class, the room that the human player is in gets a value of 0, and the other rooms get the adjacency value (number of hops) from that room as shown in the picture. **generateMulticlassData.py** generates these outputs.
 -
 ![alt text](https://github.com/aycaaltay/Trajectory-And-Room-Risk-Scoring/blob/main/Figures/Room%20Scoring.png?raw=true)

-### Generating Regression Data

-### Generating Classification Data
+Similarly, both output types can be used for regression and classification.